 An advanced course in a selected area of Chemistry.
 Not for independent study.
 Prerequisite: junior standing.
-Additional fee may be required.

 CHEM 4504 Inorganic Chemistry

 The bonding and reactivity of inorganic molecules will be emphasized.
 Several bonding theories will be discussed and applied to understand the properties and reactivity of coordination compounds and organometallic systems.
 Prerequisites: A grade of "C" or better in CHEM 3114 and MATH 2023.
 Laboratory is required.
 Additional fee required.